miqh/atom-language-rust/README.md

 - [ ] Add ability to disable included styles
 - [ ] Add some useful snippets
 - [ ] Add grammar tests
+- [ ] Add a list of all available scopes (for third-party styling purposes)

 ## Contributing